 The annual Deloitte Human Capital survey said it best; “talent today wants a custom rewards experience that reflects how they live, work, and communicate—not a one-size-fits-all approach rooted in the past.”

 Automation is a wonderful thing, and employee recognition for Long Service is no exception.
-Use of a rewards and recognition platform, should enable you to automate most of the long service rewards.
+The use of a rewards and recognition platform should enable you to automate most of the long service rewards.

 Gift cards and vouchers serve two purposes:

 - One they have a monetary value which is an obvious way to show how valued the employee is for you.
 It also reflects on the thought that as an employer you do care for your employees.

 - The other is that it gives an opportunity for the employee to select their own gifts.
 This prevents you from giving inappropriate gifts to your employees.
 This curtails the risk of whether the gift is liked or not by the employee.

 Today the world has seen a lot of advancements in technology.
 Everyone wants to have electrical items like iPads, 3D Televisions, high-tech phones, and high-tech watches too.